martin-p-bauer/2018_JWP/part2/Ontology_Selection+Creation.md

 In order to ease this selection phase, we recommend to look first at ontologies supported by standardization activities (e.g., W3C SOSA, SAREF, W3C WoT, oneM2M, etc.).

-In case the developer needs to reuse only a subset of classes and properties of the ontology, instead of the whole ontology, an extractor tool can be used:
+In case the developer needs to reuse only a subset of classes and properties of the ontology, instead of the whole ontology, an extractor tool (see Appendix section) can be used.
-- Locality Module Extractor tool: https://www.cs.ox.ac.uk/isg/tools/ModuleExtractor/

 Limitations: Indeed, we would need some ontology ranking algorithms to help better developers find suitable ontologies for their needs.